nutype/node-shell-cmd/readme.md

 grunt-shell-cmd cmd.name [arg1 ... argN] [input]
 ```

-Both the arguments and input to the command are _optional_ and the input,
-if specified, is _always_ the last parameter to the command.
-Also, the input
-is akin to the `-` symbol and *must* be a single-quoted, JSON-encoded string.
+Both the arguments and input to the command are _generally optional_, but may be required depending on the command, and the input, if specified, is _always_ the last parameter to the command.
+Also, the input is akin to the `-` symbol and *must* be a single-quoted, JSON-encoded string.

+### Addtional Commands

 Additional commands follow this format: